Kara Stein: Securities and Exchange Commission (SEC)

-But Republicans at the SEC bristled at the use of waivers as another enforcement tool.
-Stein subsequently dissented to SEC waivers granted to BNP Paribas, Citigroup, and Oppenheimer & Co.
+Stein also wrote dissents to SEC penalty-waivers (a form of selective pardon) granted to BNP Paribas, Citigroup, Barclays, USB and Oppenheimer & Co.

 Post-SEC career

 After departing the SEC and prior to her appointment to PCAOB, Stein served on the faculty of several law schools, including serving as a Lecturer on Law at Harvard Law School, Lecturer-in-Law at University of Pennsylvania Law School, and Director of the AI & Capital Markets Initiative for the Center for Innovation at UC Hastings College of Law.
 Stein served on the ten-member Financial Stability Task Force coordinated by the Brookings Institution and University of Chicago Booth School of Business.
 She was also a member of the Board of Directors of the Investors Exchange but resigned when she joined PCAOB.